mmcnutt/Bazzite-Discover-Sys-Ext/README.md

 # Bazzite-Discover-Sys-Ext
 Instructions to add Plasma Discover package manager back into Bazzite using a Systemd Sys-Ext.
 Based on Travier's Fedora Sys-Ext work at https://travier.github.io/fedora-sysexts/ and relies on his base images on quay.

 I restored Discover to my Bazzite install using a Systemd-Sysext.
-Essentially a sub disk image that is loaded during boot of the immutable system, that way you dont have to layer all the plasma components this would usually require!
-Layering 400mb worth of plasma stuff everytime you do an update to Bazzite is not fun and slows your updates down.
-Smarter people than me can explain it better

-No shade to the bazaar devs, but on plasma it looks really out of place!
+No shade to the bazaar and Bazzite devs, they do good work!

+I chose to use a Sysext as it is a more efficient way to add packages to an Atomic Distro than Layering, which requires the system to redownload and install the packages everytime you apply a new snapshot!

+Adds back:
+* Plasma Discover App
+* rpm-ostree backend - this will allow you to fire system ostree snapshot updates from discover if you choose
+* Access to KNew Stuff items
+* Leaves Bazaar in place if you also want it available

 **It's hard to break your system with this, but if you do, not my fault**

-**since the last bazzite compose my test machine segfaults discover about 50% of the time, not sure why yet**
+**I have fixed the segfaulting issue and updated the prepackaged version to 6.4.4**

 # Build the Sys-Ext